 Drinking water:

-Drinking water quality checks:
+Drinking water quality controls:

 The municipal administration regularly carries out in-depth analyses of the drinking water in the commune of Mamer’s network.
 The water supplied is regularly checked for chemical and bacteriological contamination at source and in the network, and its quality meets the standards laid down by law.